TKMM-Team/Tkmm-Wiki/wwwroot/faq/index.md

             "name": "Why am I getting errors / crashes in-game?", "acceptedAnswer": {
                 "@type": "Answer",
-                "text": "The most common problems are either caused by a corrupted game dump, broken / incompatible mods, or because your RomFS dump isn't the same version as the update you're playing on.\n\nYou can check for corrupted or missing data with <kbd><samp>Tools</samp></kbd> &gt; <kbd><samp>Check Dump Integrity</samp></kbd>.
-If it detects any issues, refer to the <a href=\"https://zeldamods.org/wiki/Help:Dumping_games#Switch\">RomFS dumping</a> guide to get a clean game dump.
-It is recommended to reinstall each mod after redumping (*not needed for mods in the form of TKCL files*).\n\nIn the case of broken or incompatible mods, the best you can do is disable mods one by one and test again until you find which ones are causing problems.
+                "text": "The most common problems are either caused by a corrupted game dump, broken / incompatible mods, or because the dump provided isn't the same version as the update you're playing on.\n\nYou can check the version by going to the <kbd><samp>Cheats</samp></kbd> page in TKMM.
+At the top of the page, it will show the text <code>Detected Game Version:</code> followed by the version number detected by TKMM (e.g. <code>1.1.0</code>).
+If it does not match the version in your emulator or Switch, you need to ensure your dump settings are correct.\n\nIn the case of broken or incompatible mods, the best you can do is disable mods one by one and test again until you find which ones are causing problems.
 Sometimes, this can also be fixed by changing the <a href=\"https://tkmm.org/docs/using-mods/#ordering-mods\">priority order</a> of the mods in question.\n\nFor mods with <a href=\"https://tkmm.org/docs/using-mods/#configuring-mod-options\">configurable options</a>, please ensure you selected those according to your preferences.\n\nIf all else fails and your issue is persistent, please open an issue on the <a href=\"https://github.com/TKMM-Team/Tkmm/issues/new\">GitHub repository</a>, or report the issue on our <a href=\"https://discord.gg/BbVXenRFVc\">Discord server</a>."
             }
         },
         {